 Want color in the landscape?
 Cordyline (Cordyline fruticosa) adds color to the landscape around your house whether planted inside growing as houseplants or outside in the garden.

-It has about 27 Cordyline species of plants known for their foliage.
+It has about 27 Cordyline species of plants known for their colorful foliage.
 Cordyline comes from the Greek word kordyle, meaning club, and used to refer to enlarged rhizomes.

 The leaf colors of the cordyline or Hawaiian Ti plant range from glossy green to reddish purple to a combo of colors (red, purple, white, or yellow)!